 The Wonder Bit's mouthpiece slides up high in the horse's mouth (having a 'gag' action), which encourages over-flexing.

-The snaffle bit on the left, below, has a thick mouthpiece, which would make it quite mild.
+The snaffle bit at the below-top, has a thick mouthpiece, which would make it quite mild.
 The large joint in the center, however, makes pinching likely - and there will also be pinching where the O-Ring is connected at the cheeks.
-The thin, twisted wire mouthpiece on the bit on the right will abrade the tongue (some trainers call it 'sensitizing' the tongue).
+The thin, twisted wire mouthpiece on the bit (below-bottom) will abrade the tongue (some trainers call it 'sensitizing' the tongue).
 The will cause the horse to respond very quickly in order to avoid pain.
 Effective?
 Yes.
 Humane?
 Not in my opinion!